firefox-devtools/ux/README.md

 ## Implementing Your Own Design

 Do you know HTML and CSS?
 If so, you can make your own design a reality!
-The very friendly engineers of Firefox DevTools can help mentor you through the process of submitting a good patch.
+The friendly engineers of Firefox DevTools can help mentor you through the process of submitting a good patch.
 The biggest first step is building Firefox.
 Here are some guides:
 * [Building Firefox for DevTools Development (Mac/Linux)](https://docs.firefox-dev.tools/getting-started/build.html)
 * [Debugger Contribution Guide](https://github.com/devtools-html/debugger.html/blob/master/.github/CONTRIBUTING.md)
 * [General Firefox Contribution Guide (Windows)](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Introduction#Step_1_Build_Firefox_for_Desktop_or_Android)